-Even as one of the richest companies in the world, success was not guaranteed, but over the past two decades, major innovations and memorable franchises have truly cemented its place in gaming history.
+Even though Microsoft is one of the richest companies in the world, success was not guaranteed.
+But over the past two decades, major innovations and memorable franchises have truly cemented its place in gaming history.

-A commitment to broadband and a hard drive in the original Xbox was the kind of long-term thinking that propelled Xbox Live as what online gaming is today, while Xbox 360 became one of the most successful and longest running console generations, which didn’t just see the rise of HD, but also indie games through Xbox Live Arcade.
+A commitment to broadband and a hard drive in the original Xbox was the kind of long-term thinking that propelled Xbox Live to the forefront of connected gaming.
+And the Xbox 360 became one of the most successful and longest-running console generations.
+It didn’t just see the rise of HD, but also indie games through Xbox Live Arcade.

-There were some disasters too – Kinect is something the platform holder would rather forget existed, while it’s basically recovering from the awful initial strategy of Xbox One.
-Yet it has learned and emerged a stronger player, building up its portfolio with major acquisitions like Mojang and Bethesda, taking its history seriously through backward compatibility, and through Game Pass opening the doors for players to discover more games than ever.
+There were some disasters too – Kinect is something the platform holder would rather forget existed.
+And Xbox is still recovering from the awful initial strategy of Xbox One.
+Yet it has learned and emerged a stronger player.
+And Microsoft has built up its portfolio with major acquisitions like Mojang and Bethesda.
+It also takes its history seriously through backward compatibility.
+And Game Pass has opened the doors for players to discover more games than ever.

-So we decided to do a good old-fashioned and very unlikely to be disputed ranking of the the 20 Xbox games that have mattered most.
+So we decided to do a good old-fashioned and very unlikely-to-be-disputed (!) ranking of the the 20 Xbox games that have mattered most.
 The best of the best.
-And even if you don’t agree, there’s no doubt that each shines a light on some of the best exclusives or significant moments in the platform’s history.
+And even if you don’t agree, there’s no doubt that each shines a light on some of the best exclusives or significant moments in the history of Xbox.

 20. Ninja Gaiden (Xbox, 2004)